We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 So we are all eagerly awaiting the return of the hostages.

-Emily, what can you tell us again?
+Emily, what can you tell us?

 All right, let me read the chat real quick.

-All right, infinite slick.
+All right, Infinite Slick.

 That's a fact.